vyasdeepti/Text-to-Image-Generator-using-GANs/README.md

 **In summary:**
 These lines ensure you have the correct version of the Transformers library installed, import PyTorch for deep learning operations, and load the class needed to use diffusion models for text-to-image generation.

-If you need more detail on any part or want to see an example of how to use `DiffusionPipeline`, let me know!

-Certainly!
-Here’s what the command does:

 ```bash
 pip install -U ipywidgets
 ```